criblio/o11y-taming-tetragon/README.md

 ```

 ## Step 2: Install Tetragon as a Service
-Use the prebuilt `install.sh` script with the commands below.
-You can check out the full installation instructions at the [Tetragon docs website](https://tetragon.io/docs/installation/package/)
+Use the installation instructions at the [Tetragon docs website](https://tetragon.io/docs/installation/package/).
+The commands below are copied for convenience, but may change.
+The documentation is the truth!

 Choose the command for AMD/x86_64 or ARM64, as appropriate.